Skip Navigation

 Our day, evening, and weekend classes allow our program to work around your schedule.
 We aim to keep our class sizes small to give our students the attention they deserve from our instructors.

-We can’t wait to see how your confidence improves as you tackle new projects, master new skills, and move closer to your goals.
+We can’t wait to see how your confidence improves as you tackle new projects, learn new skills, and move closer to your goals.

 While salary varies by location and experience, the Bureau of Labor Statistics (BLS) projects the average salary* of welders in Texas is $53,410 while the Texas Workforce Commission reports it as $63,400.